 It is certainly a tragic and unnerving film, with some scenes being particularly distressing so this thriller is not a sleepy Sunday afternoon kind of film.

 Nevertheless, this is a psychological thriller, which is always one step ahead of you; it has you flip-flopping between characters as to who to root for.

 Amy is portrayed as a trustworthy and humble suburban woman on the outside, but has a twisted mind.
 I was a bit terrified of her as we realise the full potential of her off-kilted psyche.
 But I still kind of liked her – she has a bit of Thelma & Louise in her storyline.

 Nick is a good-looking, albeit, quietly egotistical, depressed and selfish man, so he’s not all that great either.
 But that doesn’t necessarily make him guilty… Does it?

 As Pike said in an interview about this “social satire” film, we are all editing ourselves – on Facebook and in public – so who are we all really?
 What are we capable of?

-But I have to stress what a great film Gone Girl is.
-It’s not entertaining, but it does challenge you to acknowledge the major social issues and kinks in human nature that are in society.
-We’re rubbing shoulders with the best and the worst of humanity.
+Gone Girl does challenge you to acknowledge the major social issues and kinks in human nature within society.
+As we’re rubbing shoulders with the best and the worst of humanity.